What Is a Floodlight? Types & Best Uses Explained

 Why Are They Called Floodlights?

-They are called floodlights because they actually flood an area with high-intense lights.
+They are called floodlights because they actually flood an area with high-intensity lights.
 This means the word “flood” is not associated with “flood” or any other water source.

 When Should I Use a Floodlight?